Docker Deep Dive - Nigel Poulton - E-Book

 Docker created the Moby project as a community-led place for developers to build specialized tools for building container platforms.

 Platform builders can pick the specific Moby tools they need to build their container platform.
-They can even compose their platforms from a mix of Moby tools, in-house tools, and tools from other projects.
+They can even compose their platforms using a mix of Moby tools, in-house tools, and tools from other projects.

 Docker, Inc. originally created the Moby project, but it now has members including Microsoft, Mirantis, and Nvidia.